weech/GRIB.jl/README.md

 ## Installation
-This package can be installed from the Julia shell with `import Pkg; Pkg.add("GRIB")`, or by issuing `add GRIB` at the Pkg prompt.
+Currently working on getting this added to the general registry.
+For now you can add it with `add https://github.com/weech/GRIB.jl` from the Pkg prompt.

 ## GribFile
 A `GribFile` functions similarly to a Julia `IOStream`, except that instead of working as a stream